 In other words, this team is writing directly to patients and specifically encouraging them to seek out PT, OT, or SLP treatment at PT Solutions.
 Interestingly, the main call to action on the PT Solutions blog is not to subscribe, which is typical of most blogs; instead, this team directs all blog visitors to request an appointment—a clear conversion strategy.

 In addition to these generally informative pieces, PT Solutions publishes focused instructive pieces (e.g., “3 Ways to Manage Pain in your Patellar Tendon” and “4 Ways to Get Active in Tampa”) as well as patient success stories and testimonials.
 This is an excellent way to not only celebrate current patient wins, but also provide prospective patients with social proof that your services are valuable.
-As WebPT Co-founder and Chief Clinical Officer Heidi Jannenga explained here, all rehab therapists should be leveraging patient stories as much as possible right now.
+As WebPT Co-founder and Chief Clinical Officer Heidi Jannenga explained in this blog, all rehab therapists should be leveraging patient stories as much as possible right now.

 Looking to showcase positive patient testimonials online?
 With WebPT Reach, you can identify your happy patients and automatically ask them to leave you a glowing review for the whole world to see.